serversideup/amplitudejs/README.md

 });
 ```

 That's all you need to do to load Soundcloud!
-AmplitudeJS will auto grab their SDK and take care of the rest!
+Amplitude.js will auto grab their SDK and take care of the rest!
 Remember to give the proper credit to the artists as well from Soundcloud in your design.

 ### Debugging

-There is a lot of information that AmplitudeJS is setting up and bugs can happen.
-In AmplitudeJS 2.0 there
+There is a lot of information that Amplitude.js is setting up and bugs can happen.
+In Amplitude.js 2.0 there
 is a simple debugging tool that can be enabled that will print out information if there are errors to the
 console.
 To turn it on, simply pass an attribute of "debug" set to 'true' in the JSON config.